Community Standards for Living on Campus

 Residential Services reserves the right to grant WPI staff members or authorized agents permission to enter student rooms for the purpose of assessing and repairing the physical facilities and to ensure the maintenance of appropriate health and safety standards, which may include policy violations.

 Solicitation in the buildings or on the grounds is prohibited.
-Students/student organizations may not use the rooms or permit rooms to be used, for any commercial purposes whatsoever.
+Students/student organizations may not use their rooms or permit rooms to be used, for any commercial purposes whatsoever.
 Any door-to-door solicitation is regarded as an invasion of privacy and is therefore prohibited.
 Any person found soliciting in the residence halls is subject to arrest for criminal trespass.
 Gambling in which money exchanges hands is not permitted in the residence halls.

 The only permitted pets in any residence hall, including the apartments, are tropical fish or goldfish in aquarium (limited to a 10 gallon tank).
 Any pet found in residence may be removed by a University official and remanded to the local SPCA.